First Mongol invasion of Hungary: Mongol withdrawal

 The true reasons for the Mongol withdrawal are not fully known, but numerous plausible explanations exist.
 The Mongol invasion had bogged down into a series of costly and frustrating sieges, where they gained little loot and ran into stiff resistance.
 They had lost a large number of men despite their victories (see above).
 Finally, they were stretched thin in the European theater, and were experiencing a rebellion by the Cumans in what is now southern Russia, and the Caucasus (Batu returned to put it down, and spent roughly a year doing so).
 Another theory relates to Europe's weather: Hungary has a high water table and floods easily.
 An analysis of tree rings by modern researchers has found that Hungary had a cold wet winter in early 1242 (contributing to the famine), which likely turned Hungary's central plain into a huge swamp.
 Lacking pastures for their horses, the Mongols would have had to fall back to Russia in search of better grasslands.

 Regardless of their reasons, the Mongols had completely withdrawn from Central Europe by mid-1242, though they still launched military operations in the west at this time, most notably the 1241–1243 Mongol invasion of Anatolia.
-After the withdrawal of the Mongol troops, Subutai was reassigned by Guyuk to engage the Southern Song, and died of old age in 1248.
+After the withdrawal of the Mongol troops, Subutai was reassigned by Güyük Khan to engage the Southern Song, and died of old age in 1248.

 Aftermath

 Devastation of Hungary

+[The Mongols] burnt the church [in Várad], together with the women and whatever there was in the church.
+In other churches they perpetrated such crimes to the women that it is better to keep silent ...
+Then they ruthlessly beheaded the nobles, citizens, soldiers and canons on a field outside the city. ...
+After they had destroyed everything, and an intolerable stench arose from the corpses, they left the place empty.
+People hiding in the nearby forests came back to find some food.
+And while they were searching among the stones and the corpses, the [Mongols] suddenly returned and of those living whom they found there, none was left alive.